leonzwrx/homelab-wiki/general_linux_guides/LVM_management.md

 1. **Identify the new disk:**
    * Use `fdisk -l` to identify the device name (e.g., `/dev/sda`).
    * Confirm the new disk size.
+If disk isn't found , execute `echo 1 | sudo tee /sys/class/block/sda/device/rescan`

 2. **Create a new partition:**
    * Use `fdisk /dev/sda` (or the appropriate device).